Page Groups - General

 /services/{slug}/— generates pages like/services/new-york/,/services/london//products/{slug}/— generates pages like/products/widget-pro/,/products/super-tool/

-The {slug} placeholder is replaced with the slug field from each data entry.
+The {slug} placeholder is replaced with the slug value from each data item.

 Status